 The “Effective Date” shall be understood by the Parties as the date the Customer expresses their consent to be bound by the provisions of the DPA either by checking the appropriate box on CodeTwo’s website that confirms reading and accepting the terms of the DPA or by signing a copy of this DPA received by email.

 This DPA is made with reference to the following facts:

-- the Customer is interested in using CodeTwo Email Signatures for Office 365 – a centrally managed, server-side email signature management software consisting of a web-based user panel and associated services, such as CodeTwo Email Azure Service, hosted on Microsoft Azure at a geolocation of your choice (the software and associated services are jointly referred to as “Services”);
+- the Customer is interested in using CodeTwo Email Signatures for Office 365 – a centrally managed, server-side email signature management software consisting of a web-based user panel and associated services, such as CodeTwo Email Azure Service, hosted on Microsoft Azure in a region of your choice (the software and associated services are jointly referred to as “Services”);

 - the use of the Services requires that some of personal data controlled by the Customer is processed by CodeTwo;